kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 •	Seamlessly integrate advanced live broadcasts streaming and DRM

-## Web Video Player SDK  {Debbie: Rereading this I'm not sure it adds anything to the discussion - tell me if you agree and perhaps I should remove it... dz - dont know about it.
-My concern is why are you including all the Flas info.
-Flash is out.}
+## Web Video Player SDK

 The Kaltura Web Video Player SDK enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
-Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.
+Kaltura Players v2 enable delivery of HTML5 with Chromeless components for iOS and Android.